dtumpowsky/Resume-Markdown/resume.md

    **Full Stack Development Bootcamp**

-    C#/JavaScript/Angular/React
+    C#/.NET/JavaScript/Angular/React

 Experience
 ----------

 **Off the Record, Inc** \
-Web Development Intern : August 2018 - Present\
+Web Development Intern : August 2018 - September 2018\
 Seattle, WA

+    ⋅ Debugged and wrote solutions for problems in legacy code

+    ⋅ Utilized AngularJS, Angular-Datatables API, jQuery, CSS, and Bootstrap to implement new features to the client portal and create a more intuitive UI

-    ⋅ Debugged and wrote solutions for problems in legacy code ⋅ Worked with front and backend service to fix asynchronous data rendering issue in the client portal ⋅ Formatted client portal to be mobile friendly
+    ⋅ Worked with a front and backend service to fix AJAX promise data rendering and pagination issues in the client portal

+    ⋅ Formatted the client portal for mobile using CSS media queries

 \
 **Beacon Health Options** \
 Research Liaison : June 2016 - March 2018\
 Bellevue, WA

+    ⋅ Contracted by the US Department of Defense for my ability to provide high quality and empathetic customer service

+    ⋅ Promoted to Server Manager within the first year of employment

-    ⋅ Contracted by the US Department of Defense for the ability to provide high quality and empathetic customer service ⋅ Promoted to Server Manager, organizing therapist documentation on the backend, as well as communicating with service members and colleagues on the frontend, to ensure a fast and frictionless customer experience
+    ⋅ Organized therapist documentation on the backend, as well as communicated with service members and colleagues on the frontend, to ensure a fast and frictionless customer experience

 \
 **Evo** \